-Future work may investigate the impact of those aspects on the system, as well as applying the APC system in a more complex task, such as the foraging scenarios used in [8], or a collective decision-making task, where the data being transferred has a specific use that impacts performance of the wider task.
+Future work may investigate the impact of those aspects on the system, as well as applying the APC system to other tasks such as collective decision-making.
 Another avenue of interest may be the mechanism by which data is shared.
 As information grows in complexity, it may be desirable to selectively share only a portion of data in order to minimise the time and energy costs of data transfer, keeping the pulse messages short.